UK to ban daytime junk food adverts on TV and online

 “Instead of tackling the problem of childhood obesity, this draconian measure will harm news media publishers who rely on advertising revenue to fund the journalism which keeps us all informed,” the NMA’s Sayra Tekin said.

-Shares in Britain's biggest commercial broadcaster ITV (ITV.L) were down less than 1% while newspaper group Reach fell 1.5% and Daily Mail & General Trust (DMGOa.L) fell 2%.
+Shares in Britain’s biggest commercial broadcaster ITV were down less than 1% while newspaper group Reach fell 1.5% and Daily Mail & General Trust fell 2%.

 Our Standards: The Thomson Reuters Trust Principles.